ranchgainers/rollapp-frontend/NFT_DEPLOYMENT_GUIDE.md

 - Private key of the deploying wallet
 - Basic understanding of smart contracts and blockchain deployment

+⛔️⛔️ Please don't forget to add the staking Pool contract address to the `Gata_STAKE_ADDRESS` in `packages/web/src/app/utils/index.js` for 8453 network

 ## Project Structure

 ```